 Alejandro is a spokenword/performance poet, educator, and avid distance runner from Colima, Mexico.
-Arriving in the United States as an undocumented immigrant in 1995 and working as a farm worker for over 10 years in Oregon, he now resides in Denver, CO, where he works with youth as a Restorative Justice Coordinator at a public high school and tries to laugh with his students as much as possible.
-He is a two-time National Poetry Slam Semi-Finalist, two-time TEDx Speaker, and Emmy-nominated poet, whose work centers around cultural identity, immigrant narratives, masculinity, memory, and the intersections of them all.
+He is a two-time National Poetry Slam Semi-Finalist, multiple time TEDx Speaker/Performer, and Emmy-nominated poet, whose work centers around cultural identity, immigrant narratives, masculinity, memory, and the intersections of them all.

 His performances are a mix of spokenword/performance poetry, story telling, honesty, humor, and raw-emotion.
 Through his performances and workshops he tries to inspire the audience to believe in their stories, in their being, and the power of THEIR words.
 In his performances he is trying his best to reclaim the voice the has been taken from his community; unpack the ugly done on to us, unpack the ugly we do, and celebrate the holy and beauty that we are.